pygame/pygame/docs/reST/tut/PygameIntro.rst

 The ``import pygame`` imports the package with all the available pygame modules.
 The call to ``pygame.init()`` initializes each of these modules.
+Make sure the gif file of the bouncing ball is in the same folder as the code block.
+On :clr:`line 4` we set the size of the display window, for best results yo can change these numbers to match your own monitor's resolution.
 On :clr:`line 8` we create a
 graphical window with the call to ``pygame.display.set_mode()``.
 Pygame and SDL make this easy by defaulting to the best graphics modes